WakeTogether Official Launch Celebration at Southeast Raleigh Elementary

 (November 18, 2022)

-Thursday, November 17th marked a special day in ongoing work of Helps Education Fund as we celebrated with collaborative partners at the official launch of WakeTogether.
+Thursday, November 17th marked a special day in ongoing work of Helping Education as we celebrated with collaborative partners at the official launch of WakeTogether.
 WakeTogether is a tutor program initiative with Wake County Public School System (WCPSS), the YMCA of the Triangle, Wake Up and Read, Read and Feed, and the City of Raleigh.

-“This collaboration through WakeTogether is an incredible opportunity to elevate our aligned efforts within Wake County and further empower students, families, and educators as we all work together to recover from the many challenges and interruptions caused by the extended COVID-19 pandemic,” said William Gibson, Executive Director and Chief Operating Officer for Helps Education Fund.
+“This collaboration through WakeTogether is an incredible opportunity to elevate our aligned efforts within Wake County and further empower students, families, and educators as we all work together to recover from the many challenges and interruptions caused by the extended COVID-19 pandemic,” said William D. Gibson, Executive Director and Chief Operating Officer for Helping Education.
 “Research has documented that the pandemic disproportionally impacted Black and Latinx students, as well as those of the lowest socioeconomic status, partially due to the profound impact of school closures during the pandemic.
 For more than a decade our HELPS program has supported students as they exceeded typical expectations with their reading fluency growth.
 Providing this support now is absolutely essential.”
 Gibson added.

 The launch celebration was held at Southeast Raleigh Elementary School and attended by a number of leaders, board members, and community partners from Wake County and Raleigh, and included media outlets from throughout the surrounding region.
 Ms. Catty Moore, Superintendent of the Wake County Public School System, welcomed guests and the media in celebration of the tutoring initiative.